Merchant Venturers Almshouses: History

 They are built of Pennant stone in an early Georgian style.
 The pantile hipped roof has lateral and ridge stacks.
 There is an oculus over the central doorway, however most of the windows are 20th-century replacements.
 It has scroll-bracketed door canopies at irregular angles.
+The Society of Merchant Venturers arms are displayed on the side of the building fronting on to Kings Street.

 The almshouses were originally built around a quadrangle however bombing and road realignment mean that it is now left with only three sides.
 It used to be accompanied by the Merchants Hall but this was destroyed in the Bristol Blitz of World War II.

 In 2014 a long lease for the almshouses was signed for £620,000.

 The plaque on the wall is a poem: